thedylone/unity-drone-simulator/README.md

 ### ZeroMQ Settings

-The application is able to receive inputs via ZeroMQ, to move the Hunter Drone.
+The application is able to receive inputs via ZeroMQ, to move the Eagle Drone.
 The **Controller Script** should send in inputs as `Vx,Vy`.
 > ℹ️ `Vx` and `Vy` should be within the range from -1 to 1, which will then be modified by the Drone's set Max Speed.

 <details><summary>Settings Guide</summary>